Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## What to fit it with (a question of ribbon cable)

 The GB mini flashable camera comes in two versions to fit any kind of cool existing shells.
+It is meant to be as versatile as possible.

 ![game boy camera flashable](/Images/PCB_type.png)